lifeparticle/MySQL-Snippets/README.md

 6 rows in set (0.00 sec)
 ```

-## Find unique first names that starts or ends with vowels.
+## Find unique strings that starts or ends with vowels

 ```mysql
 SELECT DISTINCT first_name FROM students WHERE first_name REGEXP '^[aeiou].*[aeiou]$';